wulalasuperdope/1909-stretches/README.md

 ```
 $ jest --watch forEach
 ```
+We're using the Jest library to run tests for us.
+Check out the docs [here](https://jestjs.io/docs).

 # Node
 You can also run the file you are working on in it's entirety by using Node.
 Be sure to call your function with an input and use some `console log`s otherwise this might not be helpful: